| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 until the appeal is decided.
 The parties have 30 days from the filing

 of the Decree to appeal.
-Appeal requires “grounds” and is very rare.
+Appeal requires “grounds” and is very rare. b.
+Any remarriage during the 30 days after entry of the

 Decree is “voidable” if an appeal is taken and the Decree is